home

 It therefore seemed appropriate to create a page with the pictures.
 To see the rest of the pictures from the outing click William at the beach.

-Play Time (Posted 21:24:40 on 5th August 2007)
+(Posted 18:07:59 on 5th August 2007 by Rag)

 I've had this page up for a week or so, but haven't linked to it as hadn't really got enough stuff on it.
 It actually serves no purpose whatsoever which is what makes it so good.
 It really started as a test page where I was practicing javascript (as I'm not very good at it) and then morphed into a kind of lets see if we can make things change color and move around the screen.